traefik/traefik/docs/content/user-guides/cert-manager.md

 ---
-title: "Traefik Cert Manager Integration"
+title: "Integration with cert-manager"
-description: "Learn how to configure Traefik Proxy to use Cert Manager for certificate for your routers.
+description: "Learn how to use cert-manager certificates with Traefik Proxy for your routers.
 Read the technical documentation."
 ---

-# Cert Manager
+# cert-manager

-Provision TLS Certificate for Traefik Proxy with Cert Manager on Kubernetes {: .subtitle }
+Provision TLS Certificate for Traefik Proxy with cert-manager on Kubernetes {: .subtitle }

-You can configure Traefik Proxy to use Certificates of Cert Manager on Kubernetes.
+Traefik Proxy can use Certificates of cert-manager on Kubernetes.

-## Checklist
+## Pre-requisites

-To obtain a certificate from Cert Manager, you'll need to:
+To obtain certificates from cert-manager usable in Traefik Proxy, you'll need to:

-1. Deploy Cert Manager
-2. Configure an Issuer (or a ClusterIssuer)
-3. Create a Certificate with this Issuer
+1. Have cert-manager properly configured
-4. Deploy Traefik Proxy
+2. Have Traefik Proxy configured

-5. Use the certificate in an Ingress / IngressRoute / HTTPRoute
+The certificates can then be used in an Ingress / IngressRoute / HTTPRoute.

-## Configuration Example with ACME and HTTP challenge
+## Example with ACME and HTTP challenge

 !!! example "ACME issuer on http challenge"

-    ```yaml
+    ```yaml tab="Issuer"
     apiVersion: cert-manager.io/v1
     kind: Issuer
     metadata: